Talking Heads: 77: Labels and demos

 To assist with the contracting, the group sought out assistance from lawyer Peter Parcher, a friend of Frantz's father.
 The next day, the trio visited Parcher's office, where Parcher asked his partner Alan Shulman to look over the contract.
 Shulman told the group not to sign the deal, or else Reed and Podell would own full rights to the album and collect all profit.
 Talking Heads declined the deal, but maintained a respectful relationship with Reed.

-Around August 1976, Chris Frantz was given the number of Jerry Harrison by former Modern Lovers bass player Ernie Brooks.
-Brooks assured Frantz that Harrison was not only a great keyboard player, but was a great guitarist too, two things the band were seeking out.
-When Frantz called Harrison, he was still feeling burnt out from the demise of the original Modern Lovers and had just enrolled at a Harvard Graduate School, and was unsure about joining a new band.
-But after discovering that several labels were interested in signing the group, he agreed to hear them play live.
+Around August 1976, Chris Frantz was given the telephone number of Jerry Harrison by former Modern Lovers bassist Ernie Brooks.
+Brooks assured Frantz that Harrison was not only a great keyboardist, but was a great guitarist too, two things the band were seeking out.
+When Frantz called Harrison, he was still feeling burnt out from the break-up of the original Modern Lovers and had just enrolled at a Harvard Graduate School, and was unsure about joining a new band.
+But after discovering that several labels were interested in signing the group, he agreed to see, and hear them play live.
 Frantz booked a concert local to Harrison in Cambridge, Massachusetts.
 When the group began to perform, they found Harrison nowhere in sight, but eventually saw him mid-set, seriously observing the band, and appearing displeased.
 After the show, Frantz asked Harrison what he had thought.
 Harrison did not answer until the next day, saying he was not impressed by the show, but was intrigued.
-He said he would like to jam in New York but stipulated that he would not officially join until they had secured a recording deal.
+He said he would like to do a jam session in New York but stipulated that he would not officially join until they had secured a recording deal.

 During late September the group began to consider Sire Records again, and asked advice from Danny Fields, the Ramones' manager.
 Fields praised Sire despite them having the normal flaws of a record label.
-On November 1 the trio met with Seymour Stein again at Shulman's office, and signed a recording deal with Sire, with an advance allowing the trio to make music their full-time career.
+On November 1 the trio met with Seymour Stein again at Shulman's office, and signed a recording contract with Sire, with an advance allowing the trio to make music their full-time career.